martinmcconnell/fyp-doc/notes.md

 ## Decentralised
 According to **(IPFS, 2022)** Decentralisation is the downloading of a file or files from many locations that are not managed by a single organisation.
-The fundamental ethos behind decentralisation is the creation of a resilient internet where if a service is under attack through a denial of service or ransomware attack the service could be disrupted, the modern internet relies on services like Amazon Web Services(AWS) to perform quick rerouting and load-balancing in such eventualities but again this is reliant on a single entity.
+The fundamental ethos behind decentralisation is the creation of a resilient internet where for instance if a service is under attack on the current centralised internet through a denial of service or ransomware attack the service could be disrupted, the modern internet relies on services like Amazon Web Services(AWS) to perform quick rerouting and load-balancing in such eventualities but again this is reliant on a single entity.

 This property of having caches of content distributed globally allows for a protocol where the content can be addressed from anywhere including remotely with little to no internet access and from a location